 What is credit card travel insurance?

 Complimentary credit card travel insurance is a popular feature of some premium credit cards.
-It can provide the cardholder cover when they are travelling domestically and/or internationally.
+It can provide cover for the cardholder when they are travelling domestically and/or internationally.

 Complimentary travel insurance is not necessarily ‘free’.
 Credit card providers will usually charge an annual card fee to cover the cost.
-But it could be a cost-effective alternative if you are considering taking on a standalone travel insurance policy.
+However, it could still be a cost-effective alternative to a standalone travel insurance policy.

-However, it’s important to check what your credit card travel insurance covers and what you have to do to activate your policy before you travel.
-For example, in most instances, complimentary travel insurance will be provided for trips that are paid for using the credit card.
+It’s important to check what your credit card travel insurance covers and what you have to do to activate your policy before you travel.
+For example, you may need to pay for your flights or other travel expenses with your credit card to be eligible for cover.

-Coverage will depend on the credit card travel insurance policy, and it could include cover for:
+Coverage will depend on the credit card travel insurance policy.
+It could include cover for:

 • Overseas medical expenses.